 Early Life and Education

-Michael ByungJu Kim was born in Jinhae, South Gyeongsang Province, South Korea, in 1963.
-He moved to the United States and received a Bachelor of Arts degree from Haverford College in 1985.
-He furthered his education by earning an MBA from Harvard Business School in 1990.
-During his time at Harvard, he was a Fulbright Scholar.
+Michael ByungJu Kim was born in South Korea in 1963.
+When he was 11 years old, his family moved to the United States.
+Kim attended Haverford College, where he earned a degree in English Literature in 1985.
+He later received an MBA from Harvard Business School and was also a Fulbright Scholar.

 Rise to Success